oyaon/oyaon/README.md

 - 👋 Hi, I’m @oyaon
-- 👀 I’m interested in web desgining and ui/ux
+- 👀 I’m interested in web designing and ui/ux
 - 🌱 I’m currently learning user interface design
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me mail me at oyaon.sultan07@gmail.com